-At a specific time the satellite starts transmitting a long, digital pattern called a pseudo-random code.
+At a specific time, the satellite starts transmitting a long, digital pattern called a pseudo-random code.
 The receiver also starts running the same pattern at the same time.
-When the satellites signals reaches the receiver, the transmission of pattern will lag a bit behind the receiver’s playing of the pattern.
+When the satellites signals reach the receiver, the transmission of the pattern will lag a bit behind the receiver’s playing of the pattern.
 The length of the delay is equal to signal travel time.
-The receiver multiplies this time with the speed of the light to know how far the signal travelled.
+The receiver multiplies this time with the speed of the light to know how far the signal traveled.

-In order to make this measurement, the time of both the satellite and the receiver need to be synced to nanosecond which is only possible with the help of atomic clocks.
-But atomic clocks being expensive are only used in satellites whereas quartz clock substitute atomic clock in receivers.
+In order to make this measurement, the time of both the satellite and the receiver need to be in sync to nanosecond.
+This is only possible with the help of atomic clocks.
+But atomic clocks being expensive are only used in satellites whereas quartz clock substitutes atomic clock in receivers.
 The quartz clock constantly resets itself to maintain the accuracy with that of atomic clocks in space.
 In other words, there is only one value for the “current time” that the receiver can use.
 That time value is held by all the satellites in space.
 This means that GPS receiver gets atomic time in discount.

 When we measure the distance to four of those satellites, we lure four spheres intersecting at one point.
-The all four spheres won’t intersect if the measurements are incorrect.
+All four spheres won’t intersect if the measurements are incorrect.
 Since the receiver makes all its distance measurements using its own built-in clock, the distances will all be proportionately improper.

 The receiver can automatically find out the adjustments required to make the entire four spheres to intersect at a point.
 It will reset its clock to be In sync with atomic clocks, which means its calculations are near to accurate as expensive atomic clocks in the space.